 ShareTheMeal is the award-winning app by the World Food Programme (WFP).
 With just a few taps on their smartphones, users can donate as little as US $0.50 (the global average cost to feed a child) and feed a child for one day.

-Since our global launch in November 2015, millions of meals have been shared by almost 1 million users worldwide.
+Since our global launch in November 2015, millions of meals have been shared by more than 1 million users worldwide.
 ShareTheMeal has won several awards including Google io Best Social Impact, a SXSW Award and a GSMA award at Mobile World Congress.
 We are part of Google's "Best Apps of 2016" and Editor's choice.
 ShareTheMeal is often mentioned by many of the major media outlets including CNN, Al Jazeera and The Guardian.

 Join us and help end global hunger!